cronky/InferESG/data/README.md

 A directory for all util and service modules for storing, manipulating and retrieving data

-InferGPT uses a Neo4j Knowledge Graph exclusively.
+InferESG uses a Neo4j Knowledge Graph exclusively.

 # Setup